NCAR/VAPOR/docs/data/otherDataFormats.rst

     *The geophysical modelling community often uses the term "stretched grid" in place of "rectilinear grid".
 In Vapor parlance, they are the same.

-If your data are sampled on rectilinear (a.k.a. "stretched") or curvilinear grids, or if regular but stored in a format other than raw binaries, converting your data to CF compliant NetCDF is probably your best bet.
+If your data are sampled on rectilinear (a.k.a. "stretched") or curvilinear grids, or if your grid is regular and stored in a format other than raw-binaries, converting your data to :ref:`CF compliant NetCDF <cfCompliance>` is probably your best bet.
 CF NetCDF is widely used in the earth sciences and is highly flexible.
 There is a large ecosystem of software tools that are capable reading, writing, and manipulating CF NetCDF files.

-If your data are sampled on a high resolution grid, and performance is a concern, you may want to consider VAPOR's multi-resolultion VDC file format.
+If your data are sampled on a high resolution grid, and performance is a concern, you may want to consider VAPOR's multi-resolultion :ref:`VDC file format <vdc>`.
 However, this format should only be considered if multi-resolution is required.
 For small to modest sized data sets, performance may be degraded by using the VDC.

 .. toctree::
    :maxdepth: 1